-This Twinkle Twinkle Little Star easy piano music can be printed off by clicking on the image below.
-It has been designed to be easy for kids to read, with fingering written in for both the right and left hands above each note which acts as a useful guide for beginners.
+Print the Twinkle Twinkle Little Star easy piano music by clicking here.
+It’s been designed to be easy for kids to read.
+With fingering written in for both the right and left hands above each note which acts as a useful guide for beginners.

-If you are new to the piano, use my six easy lessons in the First Piano Lessons Series to introduce the basic concepts of fingering, rhythm and notation.
-These lessons introduce children to playing the piano in a fun, engaging way.
-You can also check out my First Piano Lessons eBook, which goes into these lessons in more depth and is packed with exercises and printables to use at home.
+If you’re new to the piano, check out my First Piano Lessons eBook, which goes into these lessons in more depth and is packed with exercises and printables to use at home.

 How to Teach Twinkle Twinkle Little Star